morganprieur/p11_test_gudlft/README.md

     - You should now be ready to test the application.
 In the directory, type either <code>flask run</code> or <code>python -m flask run</code>.
 The app should respond with an address you should be able to go to using your browser.

     **Edit: run the server**
+    In Flask 3.0.0, type:
+    `cd Python_Testing`
-    In Flask 3.0.0, type `flask --app server run --debug` to run the server.
+    `flask --app server run --debug`
+    to run the server.

 4. Current Setup